[hquinn@HenryNeeds ~]$

 LearnToProgram.TV

-- Kept up with the bleeding edge of the web technology horizon to help set technical direction for LTP's courses and library. - Developed an eLearning course titled "Intro to Server Administration" that was distributed across multiple channels (including Udemy, Packt, and Safari). - Wrote an article/workshop for the LearnToProgram.TV Magazine titled "The Future Is Docker". - Instructed and mentored students in the Framework Web Development Bootcamp, both in-person and online.
+Kept up with the bleeding edge of web technology to help set technical direction for LTP's courses and library.
+Developed an eLearning course on 'Intro to Server Administration', wrote magazine article 'The Future Is Docker', and instructed in the Framework Web Development Bootcamp.

 United States District Court, District of Connecticut

-- Created full stack LAMP and Ruby on Rails web applications to automate workflows for HR and Operations.
-Communications involved in on and off boarding employees was cut by over 40% due to streamlining the process by which system access privileges are requisitioned and assigned. - Managed Red Hat servers running IBM Informix and US District Court CM/ECF (our docketing application) instances and prepared for our district's early adopter NextGen CM/ECF upgrade. - Crafted complex, multi table queries to generate reports that allowed Magistrate and District Judges on the CM/ECF Committee to decide which nature of suit case types needed to be optimized to abide by the Speedy Trial Clause.
+Created full stack LAMP and Ruby on Rails web applications to automate workflows for HR and Operations.
+Communications involved in on and off boarding employees was cut by over 40% due to streamlining the process by which system access privileges are requisitioned and assigned.
+Managed Red Hat servers running IBM Informix and US District Court CM/ECF instances and prepared for district's early adopter NextGen CM/ECF upgrade.
+Crafted complex, multi-table queries to generate reports that allowed Magistrate and District Judges on the CM/ECF Committee to decide which nature of suit case types needed to be optimized to abide by the Speedy Trial Clause.

 Public Projects: